2024 Latino Summit

 Prior to the presentations, the Summit began with a networking mixer hosted by Latino Committee Direct Connects (LCDC) where DGA members could meet directly with entertainment professionals with hiring authority.
 The day capped off with a reception in the Guild’s Los Angeles atrium and lobby.

-Videos from this event coming soon to the gallery below.
+See videos from this event in the gallery below.

 ABOUT THE PANELISTS: